Altinn/altinn-studio-docs/content/altinn-studio/getting-started/app-dev-course/modul5/_index.en.md

 In this module, we will publish the service to a test environment to test the service end-to-end as an end user would experience it.

 {{% notice warning %}}
 **Note!** The test environment (and potentially the production environment) is only available for _organizations_.
 It will not be possible to publish a service created on behalf of your own user.
-If you have created the service on your own user, you can proceed to the next module.
+If you have created the service with your own user, you can proceed to the next module.
 {{% /notice %}}

 ### Topics covered in this module